randomduck404/randomduck404/README.md

 - 👋 Hi, I’m @randomduck404
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning web development
-- 📫 You can reach me at tg @Random_Duck
+- 📫 You can reach me at t.me/Random_Duck

 <!---
 randomduck404/randomduck404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.